zama-ai/tfhe-rs/utils/tfhe-backward-compat-data/README.md

 ```

 ### In TFHE-rs
 In TFHE-rs, you should update the test driver (in `tests/backward_compatibility/`) to handle your new test type.
-To do this, create a function that loads and unversionizes the message, and then checks its value against the metadata provided:
+To do this, create a function that loads and unversionizes the message, and then checks its value against the provided metadata:

 #### Example
 ```rust